aqli-epic/epi.meta.analysis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This analysis is our best first attempt to capture all epidemiological research studies (\>1000 people; max sample size: 73 million), that are relatively long term (\> 1 year(s), max study duration: 36 years) and measure the impact of **ambient** PM<sub>2.5</sub>, PM<sub>10</sub>, TSP, Ultra Fine Particulate Matter on Mortality (cause-specific, all cause, premature)/Life Expectancy published between 1993 and present\*, findable in available peer-reviewed literature.
-Hereafter, referred to as **AQ epi studies** for short.
+This analysis is our ongoing attempt to capture all epidemiological research studies (\>1000 people; max sample size: 73 million), that are relatively long term (\> 1 year(s), max study duration: 36 years) and measure the impact of **ambient** PM<sub>2.5</sub>, PM<sub>10</sub>, TSP, Ultra Fine Particulate Matter on Mortality (cause-specific, all cause, premature)/Life Expectancy published between 1993 and present\*, findable in available peer-reviewed literature.
+Hereafter, we refer to these studies as **“AQ epi studies”** for short.
 As of now, this meta-analysis analyzes 68 AQ epi studies.
-This number will grow over time (and that will be reflected in the blog) as this analysis evolves over time and more and more studies are added to it.
+This analysis will be continually updated to incorporate new AQ epi studies.

 We are seeking to make this analysis as current, complete and error-free as possible and view it as a continual work in progress.
 We would